 Paste and gel baits

 SAFETY FIRST!
-ALWAYS READ THE MATERIAL SAFETY DATASHEET (MSDS).
+ALWAYS READ THE SAFETY DATASHEET (SDS).
 WEAR GLOVES WHEN HANDLING.
 WASH YOUR HANDS THOROUGHLY AFTERWARDS.
 DO NOT EAT, DRINK OR SMOKE WHEN HANDLING PRODUCTS

 Hawai'i Ant Lab gel baits for little fire ants

 Gel baits were developed as a means of delivering toxicant in an attractive bait which could reach and stick to foliage, tree trunks and other elevated areas.